| |

 Champion, was introduced to the ring as, "representing

-England... and fighting out of.... the Okami
+England... and fighting out of.... the OKAMI

-( the Japanese translation
+( which is the Japanese

-for 'Wolf Gym' ).
+translation for 'Wolf Gym' ).

 The